strick/wp-for-everyone/README.md

 # How to create your own instance
 ## Setup Azure
 - Create an Azure Resource Group in your subscription
+- Create a blob storage in its own resource group and add a container to it.
+This is used for terraform state.

 ## Create service account
 - az login